NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A synthetic analog of gonadotropin-releasing hormone (GnRH).
 Buserelin binds to and activates pituitary gonadotropin releasing hormone (GnRH) receptors.
 Prolonged administration of buserelin results in sustained inhibition of gonadotropin production, suppression of testicular and ovarian steroidogenesis, and reduced levels of circulating gonadotropin and gonadal steroids.
 Buserelin is more potent that GnRH.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonyms: buserelin acetate

 US brand name: Etilamide Foreign brand names: Bigonist